benhoyle/benhoyle.github.io-src/content/Claim Classification/Part 6. Classifying Office Action Text.md

 )
 ```

-    /home/ben/anaconda3/envs/tf_gpu_source/lib/python3.6/site-packages/sklearn/model_selection/_split.py:605: Warning: The least populated class in y has only 9 members, which is too few.
+Warning: The least populated class in y has only 9 members, which is too few.
 The minimum number of members in any class cannot be less than n_splits=10.
-      % (min_groups, self.n_splits)), Warning)

     Random Classifier has an average classification accuracy of 18.98% (3.46%)